oarnaudon/bc365developments/README.md

-# bc365developments
+# Microsoft Dynamics 365 Business Central Developments

-Microsoft Dynamics 365 Developments.
-Testing new feature, new technologies, ....
+I share with the community certain developments from my research and development sequences.